-Federal law requires students who borrow from the Federal Perkins loan, Federal Stafford loan and Federal Grad PLUS loan programs and/or receive a TEACH Grant to undergo exit counseling when the student graduates, withdraws or drops below half-time enrollment.
+Federal law requires students who borrow from the Perkins Loan, Direct Subsidized and Unsubsidized Loans, and Grad PLUS Loan programs and/or receive a TEACH Grant to undergo exit counseling when the student graduates, withdraws or drops below half-time enrollment.
 Exit counseling is required even if the student plans to transfer to another college or university.

 Exit counseling helps federal student loan borrowers understand how to repay their loans and reviews deferment and repayment plan options.
 Exit counseling also discusses borrower rights and responsibilities.
 Updated student contact information will also be collected at the end of the exit counseling session.